Worlds at War

-Worlds at War is a 1989 video game published by Lyric Software, and was republished in 1991 by RAW Entertainment.
+Worlds at War is a turn-based strategy game published in 1989 by Lyric Software.
+It was republished in 1991 by RAW Entertainment.

 Gameplay

 Worlds at War is a game in which the player and an opponent conquer the planets of a region in space.

 Reception

 Bob Proctor reviewed the game for Computer Gaming World, and stated that "Worlds At War (WAW) is not spectacular but is well done and workable.
 The concept isn't novel but it works."